fatihbalsoy/EscapeKey/README.md

 ## Installation

 You can download the latest version of the application with the `.dmg` file extension [here](https://github.com/fatihbalsoy/EscapeKey/releases/).
 To install, open the `.dmg` file and drag EscapeKey into your Applications folder.
+To launch the app for the first time, right-click it and click `Open`.

 ## Usage